Skin tags removal

 This is not without risk and should not be attempted for bigger skin tags because of the risk of heavy bleeding.

-Removing skin tags does not mean other tags won't grow back in future.
+Removing skin tags does not mean other skin tags won't grow back in future.